vfosnar/SCEE/README.md

   * add "demolished" other answer to building type quest
   * some additional building types
   * add "zebra" answer to crossing quest
+  * ask for step count only for steps shorter than 15 m
 * allow creating text notes in a gpx file
   * notes file must be copied manually from Android/data/de.westnordost.streetcomplete.h3/files
 * optional volume button zoom